Authorization

 The storeBulk

-method, correspond to the route:
+method corresponds to the following route:

 POST: api/posts/bulk